smistad/FAST/README.md

 **Install dependencies:**

 First install OpenCL.
-This is done by download the latest display drivers and AMD APP SDK (if you have a AMD card) and CUDA Toolkit (if you have an NVIDIA card).
+This is done by downloading the latest display drivers and AMD APP SDK (if you have a AMD card) or CUDA Toolkit (if you have an NVIDIA card).

-Next install the other dependencies (these instructions are for Ubuntu 12.04):
+Next, install the other dependencies (these instructions are for Ubuntu 12.04):
 ```bash
 # First install boost, note that the version number in the package names may be different on your system
 sudo apt-get install libboost-system1.48-dev libboost-thread1.48-dev libboost-iostreams1.48-dev libboost-chrono1.48-dev